krydos/PHPNotifier/README.md

 Installation
 ------------
-add to your composer.json - `"krydos/php-notifier": "dev-master"`
+add to your composer.json - `"krydos/php-notifier": "*"`

 Usage
 -----